naecoyes/BurpGPTProMax/README.md

 ### 2. Loading the Extension Into `Burp Suite`

 To install `burpgpt` in `Burp Suite`, first go to the `Extensions` tab and click on the `Add` button.
-Then, select the `burpgpt-all.jar` file located in the `lib/build/libs` folder to load the extension.
+Then, select the `burpgpt-all` jar file located in the `.\lib\build\libs` folder to load the extension.

 ## Usage

 To start using burpgpt, users need to complete the following steps in the Settings panel, which can be accessed from the Burp Suite menu bar:

-1. Enter a valid `API key` for your chosen AI provider (not required for Local models).
+1. Enter a valid `OpenAI API key`.
-2. Enter a custom `model` name:
+2. Select a `model`.
-   - For OpenAI: gpt-3.5-turbo, gpt-4, etc.
-   - For Gemini: gemini-pro, gemini-1.5-flash, etc.
-   - For ModelScope: Qwen3-Coder-30B-A3B-Instruct, etc.
-   - For Local: your local model name
-3. Select an `API Provider` (OpenAI, Gemini, ModelScope, or Local).
-4. For Local provider, configure the `Local API Endpoint`.
-5. Define the `max prompt size`.
-This field controls the maximum `prompt` length sent to the AI model.
+3. Define the `max prompt size`.
+This field controls the maximum `prompt` length sent to `OpenAI` to avoid exceeding the `maxTokens` of `GPT` models (typically around `2048` for `GPT-3`).
-6. Set the `max tokens` value for API responses.
-7. Adjust or create custom prompts according to your requirements.
+4. Adjust or create custom prompts according to your requirements.
-8. Use the `Validate Connection` button to test your API configuration before saving.

 <img src="https://user-images.githubusercontent.com/11601622/230922492-6434ff25-0f2e-4435-8f4d-b3dd6b7ac9c6.png" alt="burpgpt UI" width="75%" height="75%">

-Once configured as outlined above, the `Burp passive scanner` sends each request to the chosen AI model via the selected API for analysis, producing findings based on the results.
+Once configured as outlined above, the `Burp passive scanner` sends each request to the chosen `OpenAI model` via the `OpenAI API` for analysis, producing `Informational`-level severity findings based on the results.

 <img src="https://user-images.githubusercontent.com/11601622/230796361-2907580f-1993-4cf0-8ac7-f6bae448499d.png" alt="burpgpt finding" width="75%" height="75%">

-### API Provider Specific Configuration

-#### OpenAI
-- API Key: Your OpenAI API key
-- Model: Any OpenAI model (e.g., gpt-3.5-turbo, gpt-4)
-- Endpoint: Uses default OpenAI API endpoint

-#### Google Gemini
-- API Key: Your Google AI Studio API key
-- Model: Any Gemini model (e.g., gemini-pro, gemini-1.5-flash)
-- Endpoint: Uses Gemini API endpoint with model name

-#### ModelScope
-- API Key: Your ModelScope API key (e.g., ms-73300a5f-56fe-4b79-a053-8b0914b1d8c7)
-- Model: Any ModelScope model (e.g., Qwen3-Coder-30B-A3B-Instruct)
-- Endpoint: Uses ModelScope API endpoint

-#### Local Models
-- API Key: Optional (can be left empty)
-- Model: Your local model name
-- Local API Endpoint: Your local server endpoint (e.g., http://localhost:8000/v1)

-## Troubleshooting

-### Menu Not Appearing in Burp Suite

-If the BurpGPT menu is not appearing in Burp Suite:

-1. Ensure you are using Burp Suite Professional or Community Edition version 2025.8 or later
-2. Verify that the extension was loaded successfully by checking the Extensions tab
-3. Restart Burp Suite after loading the extension
-4. Check that you are using the correct `burpgpt-all.jar` file from `lib/build/libs`

-### API Connection Issues

-If you're experiencing issues connecting to AI APIs:

-1. Verify your API key is valid and correctly entered
-2. Check your internet connection
-3. Ensure your firewall is not blocking the connection
-4. Verify the API endpoint is accessible
-5. For local models, ensure your local server is running and accessible
-6. For ModelScope, ensure you're using the correct API key format
-7. For Gemini, ensure you're using the correct model name in the URL

-### Model Not Working

-If a specific model is not working:

-1. Verify the model name is spelled correctly
-2. Check that the model is available for your API provider
-3. Ensure your API key has access to the selected model
-4. For local models, verify the model is loaded on your local server
-5. Use the "Validate Connection" button to test your configuration
-6. Check the Burp Suite error log for detailed debug information
-7. Ensure your API key format is correct for the selected provider

-### Debugging Connection Issues

-To enable debug mode for detailed logging:

-1. Set the `DEBUG` flag to `true` in `MyBurpExtension.java`
-2. Recompile the extension
-3. Check the Burp Suite error log for detailed request/response information
-4. Look for `[DEBUG]` messages to understand what's happening during connection attempts

 ### Prompt Configuration